RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 - NATRO ................ preserve the input rotamer ( do not pack at all) (NATive ROtamer)

-- EMPTY ................ disallow all canonical amino acids ( for use with non canonicals )
+- EMPTY ................ disallow all canonical amino acids (for use with non canonicals).
+This throws away all previously applied task operations, and so will break the commutativity of task operations.
+For this reason, its use is discouraged except when necessary, and it will be soon (as of March 2016) be deprecated.

-- RESET ................ resets the task to its default state of canonicals ON and non-canonicals OFF ( for use with non canonicals )
+- RESET ................ resets the task to its default state of canonicals ON and non-canonicals OFF (for use with non canonicals)  This throws away all previously applied task operations, and so will break the commutativity of task operations.
+For this reason, its use is discouraged except when necessary, and it will be soon (as of March 2016) be deprecated.

 - NC \<ResidueTypeName\> . allow the specific possibly non canonical residue type; one residue type per NC command